switch2osm/switch2osm/docs/en/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 sudo tail -f /var/log/syslog
 ```

-or if you are using Debian 12, which does not have a "syslog" file by default:
+or if you are using a system which does not have a "syslog" file by default, such as Debian 12 or above:

 ```sh
 sudo journalctl -ef